November 30th

 Commentary:

 People like to enjoy the fruit of meritorious deeds.
-But the problem is, they do not want to be righteous and perform these deeds with a pure heart.
+But the problem is, they do not want to be righteous or perform their deeds with a pure heart.

-They also do not want to be punished for their sinful actions, but will engage in such actions with added effort.
+They also do not want to be punished for their sinful actions but will engage in such actions with added curated effort.

-This doesn't balance on His scale.
-A righteous deed gets a righteous reward; and a vicious deed brings a vain return.
+This does not balance on His scale.
+A righteous deed gets a righteous reward, and a vicious deed brings a vain return.

-As the adage warns us: "As you sow, so shall you reap!"
+Life is an echo.
+What we send out comes right back to us.
+Hence the adage warns us, "As you sow, so shall you reap!"

 pada vigrahaH: